Chivor: Economy

-Main economical activities of Chivor are agriculture (maize, yuca, bananas, sugarcane, beans, chayote, coffee and fruits such as papayas, blackberries and the typical Colombian fruits lulo and tree tomatoes) and especially the emerald mining.
+The main economic activities of Chivor are agriculture (maize, yuca, bananas, sugarcane, beans, chayote, coffee and fruits such as papayas, blackberries and the typical Colombian fruits lulo and tree tomatoes) and especially the emerald mining.
 In 2014 emeralds worth 30 million US dollars were extracted in Boyacá.
 The rich deposits have led to numerous conflicts in the region, including in Chivor.

 The Gran Esmeralda de Moctezuma ("Great Emerald of Moctezuma") is a mineral of 21 cm high, 17 cm long and 16 cm thick and has been found in Chivor.
 Currently the emerald is in Vienna, Austria.
 Other grand emeralds from Chivor are Patricia weighing 632 carats (126.4 g), and La Magnífica of 1225 carats (245 g).

 The Embalse la Esmeralda ("Emerald reservoir") producing hydroelectric energy is governed from Chivor, Macanal and Almeida.

 Climate

 Chivor has a subtropical highland climate (Cfb) with heavy to very heavy rainfall year-round.